day8/re-frame/docs/MentalModelOmnibus.md

 This tutorial is a tour
 of these ideas, justifications and insights.
-It is a little rambling, but I'm hoping you'll have had at least one "Oooh, I see" moment before the end.
+It is a little rambling, but I'm hoping you'll have had at least one "Aaaah, I see" moment before the end.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->